-Brighter inks will indeed fade more quickly, and they are especially prone to issues such as overexposure to the sun.
+Brighter inks will indeed fade more quickly and they are especially prone to issues such as overexposure to the sun.

 The process of tattoos turning from black to green takes more than a few years.
 Though you may notice fading, the ink will not turn green for a decade or more.

-And with recent advancements in tattoo inks, your tattoo is now more likely than ever to resist color changes.
+With recent advancements in tattoo inks, your tattoo is now more likely than ever to resist color changes.